offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  5'                  genome1              3'                 5'                          genome2                            3'
 ```

-In the example below, two species of the Mycoplasma bacteria are analyzed to find the synteny blocks between them...
+In the example below, two species of the Mycoplasma bacteria are analyzed to find the synteny blocks between them.
+The output reveals that pretty much the entirety of both genomes are shared, just in a different order.

 ```{ch6}
 FindSyntenyBlocksBetweenGenomes